This article is well over 2 years old.

 The Internet gave us virtually everything in exchange for our privacy, which we voluntarily gave away with no questions asked, yet we keep clamouring for data privacy.

-The reality is that almost all technology companies, at one point or the other, are collecting our data and we are happy with it.
+The reality is that almost every technology company, at one point or the other, is collecting our data and we are happy with it.